theAB316/captcha_rec/README.md

 To train the model, run:
 <pre>
-python3 train.py
+python train.py
 </pre>

 To test the model on an image, add the image to the output folder and pass the file name as an argument:
 <pre>
-python3 train.py --filename=test2.png
+python inference.py --filename=test2.png
 </pre>